-This function allows the organist to turn off the transmission and reception of individual stop data, known in MIDI terminology as "Non-Registered Parameters".
+This function allows the organist to turn on/off the transmission and reception of individual stop data, known in MIDI terminology as "Non-Registered Parameters".
 In some cases individual stop data (on/off) from the organ may conflict with data from an external MIDI device.
-When this occurs, select the "OFF" position by pressing the "▲" and "▼" buttons.
-Note: Piston changes will still be transmitted and received, because they are program changes.
+When this occurs, select the "OFF" position.

+Note: Piston changes will still be transmitted and received, because they are classified as program changes.

 Advance to the 'TRANSMIT / RECEIVE STOPS' window function: